Adding a new component to Application Services

 ## The Android Bindings

-Run the `start-bindings android <your_crate_name> <component_description>` command to auto-generate the initial code.
+Run the `cargo start-bindings android <your_crate_name> <component_description>` command to auto-generate the initial code.
 Follow the directions in the output.

 You will end up with a directory structure something like this: